Let me think… That’s a tough one… So many great things to do in Karijini National Park!

 This is one of the shallower gorges and the access road is more suited to a 4WD, but it is also surprisingly beautiful.

-Rather than rugged rocky depths, it’s more open nature offers up a picturesque large pool surrounded by Snappy Gums, the water edged with lush green native grasses and ferns.
-The intensity of the warm reds that reflect off the rock are magnified as more sunlight reaches into the bottom of this gorge.
+Rather than rugged rocky depths, its more open nature offers up a picturesque large pool surrounded by Snappy Gums, the water edged with lush green native grasses and ferns.
+The intensity of the warm reds that reflect off the rock is magnified as more sunlight reaches into the bottom of this gorge.

 If you’re visiting earlier in the year just after Wet Season, don’t forget to check out Kalamina Falls.
 Similar to, but a smaller version of Joffre Falls, they can be quite pretty.